Schools/Colleges & Departments

 - Department of Information Science & Systems

-The School of Community Health and Policy (SCHP) offers a range of unique graduate and undergraduate academic opportunities in Public Health, Nursing, and Nutrition.
+The School of Community Health and Policy (SCHP) offers a range of unique graduate and undergraduate academic opportunities in Health Education, Public Health, Nursing, and Nutrition.

 The School of Computer, Mathematical and Natural Sciences (SCMNS) is comprised of five departments and two professional programs.